The largest Bass Pro Shop Outdoor World in existence is in Springfield Missouri, and it’s the grandaddy of them all.

 The largest fish inside Wonders Of Wildlife are the Atlantic goliath grouper who lay low inside the Out to Sea habitat.
 Weighing in at more than 400 pounds, these are the biggest fish in the entire aquarium.
-They were caught by Johnny Morris and his longtime fishing buddy Bill Dance.
+Even cooler, Johnny Morris and his longtime fishing buddy Bill Dance caught these incredible fish.

 8. The Most Expensive Guns Sold In Bass Pro Shops Are Located In The Fine Gun Room

-These antique, rare, and expensive guns can be found in the Fine Gun room in Bass Pro.
+These antique, rare, and expensive guns live in the Fine Gun room in Bass Pro.
 These guns most often catch the eye of collectors and can go into the six-figure range.

 9. The Doors And Shingles On The Replica Of The Original Bass Pro Store Are From The Actual Store